AKSW/RDFUnit/README.md

 ### Basic usage

-See [RDFUnit from Command Line](https://github.com/AKSW/RDFUnit/wiki/CLI) for (a lot more) more options but the simplest setting is as follows:
+See [RDFUnit from Command Line](https://github.com/AKSW/RDFUnit/wiki/CLI) for (a lot) more options but the simplest setting is as follows:

 ```console
 $ bin/rdfunit -d <local-or remote-location-URI>